Rabbits are little warm-blooded creatures, with the Oryctolagus cuniculus incorporating the European rabbit species and relatives.

 Small Rabbit Breeds in the World

-Here is a list of 10 popular small rabbit breeds in the world, if we miss anyone kindly let us know in the comment section.
+Here is a list of 10 popular small rabbit breeds in the world.
+If we miss anyone, please let us know in the comment section.

-The Columbia Basin Pygmy rabbit breed is the tiniest rabbit breed in the world.
+The Columbia Basin Pygmy rabbit breed is the tiniest in the world.
 It doesn’t weigh up to a pound.

-However, this breed is in a bit of locale in Washington State.
+However, this breed is located in Washington State.
 It’s likewise one of the most uncommon bunny breeds worldwide.

 Biologists could catch 16 of the last set of small rabbit breeds when they heard they were going into extinction in the ’90s.